rently-io/.github/profile/README.md

 The system essential behaves as if a user had created an account conventionally like other websites.

 ### JWT implementation
-Session management is done using JWTs as they provide a statless experience on the server side.
+Json Web Tokens allows encryptions of claims for use in authorization between services in a staleless manner and session management for the frontend.
+Each service has a its own secret and hashing algorithm.
+For exemple, the user service has for secret `HelloDarknessMyOldFriend` and hasing algorithm the `SHA256`.

-Json Web Tokens allows encryptions of claims for use in authorization between servers.
+In order to make server-side requests, the services and the frontend need to be aware of other services' secret and hasghing algorithm to generate valid JWTs.
+A request is rejected if inproper authorization headers are present.

-This is how I implemented OAuth and manage user data.
+These parameters are set expernally in a profile enveronment file.

 # Release management